shorepine/tulipcc/docs/music.md

 synth4.release()
 ```

 As you learn more about AMY (the underlying synth engine) you may be interested in making your own `Synth`s in Python.
-See `midi.py`'s `PitchedPCMSynth` for an example.
+See `midi.py`'s `OscSynth` for an example.

 ## The editor